thexiay/talent-plan-rust/project4/README.md

 returns a result indicating that the sender has been destroyed.

 There are many types of multithreaded queues.
-In Rust the most common is the [`mpsc`] channel, because it lives in Rust's standard library.
+In Rust the most common is the channel, because it lives in Rust's standard library.
 This is a multi-producer, single consumer queue, so using it for your single-queue thread pool will require a lock of some kind.
 What's the downside of using a lock here?
 There are many other concurrent queue types in Rust, and each has pros and cons.